mvdb01/wrangling-genomics/_episodes/02-quality-control.md

 > {: .solution}
 {: .challenge}

 At this point, lets validate that all the relevant tools are installed.
-If you are using the AWS AMI then these _should_ be preinstalled.

 ~~~
 $ fastqc -h